Māori people

-Māori (/mi/) (Note: Also spelled Maori or, uncommonly, Maaori.) are the indigenous Polynesian people of mainland New Zealand.
-Māori originated with settlers from East Polynesia, who arrived in New Zealand in several waves of canoe voyages between roughly 1320 and 1350.
+Māori (Note: /mi/; New Zealand English: /en/ or /en/; UK English: /en/.
+Also spelled Maori or, uncommonly, Maaori.) are the indigenous Polynesian people of mainland New Zealand.
+Māori are descended from East Polynesian settlers who arrived in New Zealand in several waves of canoe voyages between roughly 1320 and 1350.
 Over several centuries in isolation, these settlers developed a distinct culture, whose language, mythology, crafts, and performing arts evolved independently from those of other eastern Polynesian cultures.
-Some early Māori moved to the Chatham Islands, where their descendants became New Zealand's other indigenous Polynesian ethnic group, the Moriori.
+Some Polynesians moved to the Chatham Islands from the New Zealand mainland, where their descendants became New Zealand's other indigenous Polynesian ethnic group, the Moriori.

 Early contact between Māori and Europeans, starting in the 18th century, ranged from beneficial trade to lethal violence; Māori actively adopted many technologies from the newcomers.
 With the signing of the Treaty of Waitangi in 1840, the two cultures coexisted for a generation.
 Rising tensions over disputed land sales led to conflict in the 1860s, and subsequent land confiscations, which Māori resisted fiercely.
 After the Treaty was declared a legal nullity in 1877, Māori were forced to assimilate into many aspects of Western culture.
 Social upheaval and epidemics of introduced disease took a devastating toll on the Māori population, which fell dramatically, but began to recover by the beginning of the 20th century.
-The March 2023 New Zealand census gives the number of people of Māori descent as 978,246 (19.6% of the total population), an increase of 12.5% since 2018.
+The March 2023 New Zealand census gives the number of people of Māori descent as 978,246 (19.6% of the total population), up from 18.5% in 2018.
 Of those identifying as Māori at the 2023 census, 366,015 people (41.2%) identified as of sole Māori ethnicity while 409,401 people (46.1%) identified as of both European and Māori ethnicity.

 Efforts have been made, centring on the Treaty of Waitangi, to increase the standing of Māori in wider New Zealand society and achieve social justice.
 Traditional Māori culture has enjoyed a significant revival, which was further bolstered by a Māori protest movement that emerged in the 1960s.
 However, disproportionate numbers of Māori face significant economic and social obstacles, and generally have lower life expectancies and incomes than other New Zealand ethnic groups.
-They suffer higher levels of crime, health problems, imprisonment, poverty and educational under-achievement.
+They suffer higher levels of crime, health problems, imprisonment, poverty, and educational under-achievement.
 A number of socio-economic initiatives have been instigated with the aim of "closing the gaps" between Māori and other New Zealanders.
 Political and economic redress for historical grievances is also ongoing (see Treaty of Waitangi claims and settlements).

 Māori are the second-largest ethnic group in New Zealand, after European New Zealanders (commonly known by the Māori name Pākehā).
 In addition, more than 170,000 Māori live in Australia.
 The Māori language is spoken to some extent by about a fifth of all Māori, representing three per cent of the total population.
 Māori are active in all spheres of New Zealand culture and society, with independent representation in areas such as media, politics, and sport.